idbrii/vim-notgrep/README.md

 ## Usage ##

+General usage is the same across most grep-like programs:

+    :NotGrep [options] {pattern}

+The particulars are specific to each program.

+### Code Search ###

+You can use most of the same options as grep:

+The -c, -h, -i, -l, and -n flags are as in grep.

+As per Go's flag parsing convention, options cannot be grouped: the option pair -i -n cannot be abbreviated to -in.

+### Ack ###

+Ack adds the ability to limit your search to a directory:

     :NotGrep [options] {pattern} [{directory}]

 Search recursively in {directory} (which defaults to the current directory) for the {pattern}.